shazow/stripe-copy/README.md

 - [ ] Sync Subscriptions (if customers are present)
 - [ ] Export to file (YAML?)
 - [ ] Import from file
+- [ ] Tagged release with pre-built binaries
 - [ ] Option to delete target items missing from source
 - [ ] Option to do a bi-directional sync